Ottawa West—Nepean (federal electoral district): 2022 Federal Redistribution

 The 2022 Canadian federal electoral redistribution resulted in several boundary changes to the riding.

 The eastern riding boundary along Merivale Road was pushed further east to Fisher Avenue.
-As a consequence, the entire Carlington neighbourhood (not just the western portion) is now part of the riding.
+As a consequence, the entire Carlington neighbourhood (not just the western portion) became part of the riding.

-The north-east boundary has also been shifted east, from Maitland Avenue and Sherbourne Road to Golden Avenue and then along Carling Avenue to the 417 Highway.
-Consequently the McKellar Park and McKellar Heights neighbourhoods have been reassigned from the Ottawa Centre riding into Ottawa West—Nepean.
+The north-east boundary also shifted east, from Maitland Avenue and Sherbourne Road to Golden Avenue and then along Carling Avenue to the 417 Highway.
+Consequently, the McKellar Park and McKellar Heights neighbourhoods were reassigned from the Ottawa Centre riding into Ottawa West—Nepean.

-A small corner of the riding between Merivale Avenue on the West and the Rideau River on the east, and from the railroad tracks in the north to West Hunt Club Road in the south, has been moved from Ottawa West-Nepean to Nepean.
+A small corner of the riding between Merivale Avenue on the West and the Rideau River on the east, and from the railroad tracks in the north to West Hunt Club Road in the south, was moved from Ottawa West-Nepean to Nepean.
 While largely retail-commercial in nature, it includes a number of residential homes along or near Prince of Wales Dr.

-The north-west boundary has been moved east from Herzberg Road to Davidson Side Road north of Carling Avenue.
-That portion has been moved into the Kanata (formerly the Kanata-Carleton) riding.
+The north-west boundary was moved east from Herzberg Road to Davidson Side Road north of Carling Avenue.
+That portion was moved into the Kanata (formerly the Kanata-Carleton) riding.
 It is a rural area which includes a large area of Federal lands, and so is of small consequence to elector counts.